rishinpoolat/renamer/README.md

 🚀 **Intelligent file naming suggestions based on project-specific naming conventions.**

 A TypeScript/Bun CLI tool that automatically detects, suggests, and renames files to follow your project's naming patterns.
-Works like `commit-suggester` but for file naming!
+Interactive and smart - it asks you about each file individually!

 ## Features